rohberg/volto-searchkit-block/README.md

-# @rohberg/volto-searchkit-block
+Plone Volto block **@rohberg/volto-searchkit-block**

-## Features
+# Features

-### Find
+## Find

 Search block with highly overridable components for searching, filtering and displaying search results.
 Sometimes also called faceted navigation.

-As this search is addressing `ElasticSearch` with text analysis, the search does understand inflection of words and tolerates typos by fuzzy searching.
+As this search is addressing `OpenSearch/ElasticSearch` with text analysis, the search does understand inflection of words, tolerates typos by fuzzy searching, allows exact search and wildcard search.
+See [User documentation](#user-documentation) on how to search.

 Matched phrases are shown with highlighted matches.